 The United States Forest Service is an agency of the U.S. Department of Agriculture that administers the nation's 154 national forests and 20 national grasslands, which encompass 193 million acres.
 USFS has job opportunities, grant opportunities, and more.

 Clearinghouse for information on urban and community forestry, including research, case studies, and an urban forestry toolkit.
 Maintained by the USDA Forest Service, American Forests, and the National Association of Regional Councils.

 Free webinars and webcasts can be an opportunity to learn (and earn CEUs) from anywhere.
 Many organizations offer monthly live and on-demand webinars, covering a variety of topics helpful for arborists and urban foresters.
 For webinars that do not offer pre-approved ISA CEUs, but that covered content in the ISA exam domains, you can apply for post-approval credit.

 Check the websites below for dates, times, and CEU information and check our calendar for specific opportunities.

 New England Chapter ISA Shigo Student Support Funds

 The purpose of the Shigo Student Support Fund is to provide grants to students endeavoring to deepen their knowledge of arboriculture through participation in trainings, conferences, workshops, and other events.
 For details and to download a request for click here.

-The New England Chapter offers two $1500 scholarship each year to students pursuing an education in fields of study dedicated to arboriculture, urban forestry, and related fields.
+The New England Chapter offers three $2,500 scholarship each year to students pursuing an education in fields of study dedicated to arboriculture, urban forestry, and related fields.
+One scholarship is open to high school seniors.
 Click here for details and to download an application.